What Is 168/25 Simplified Fraction

 • Finance: Calculating percentages and proportions involves fractions.

-• Science: Many scientific calculations and measurements utilize fractions.
+• Science: Many scientific calculations and measurements apply fractions.

 Frequently Asked Questions (FAQ)